commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ## Caveats
 1. Products are either created or updated.
 Currently the tool does not support category deletion.
 2. The library doesn't sync product variant assets yet [#3](https://github.com/commercetools/commercetools-sync-java/issues/3), but it will not delete them.
-3. The library will sync all field types of custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/3).
+3. The library will sync all field types of product type attributes/custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/3).